Discrete Latent Structure in Neural Networks: Straight-Through Variants

 Notice that in the limit $\eta\to0$ this recovers the definition of the directional derivative of $\widehat{z}_0$, which in this case would be ill-behaved.
 However, \citet{diffbb} study this mapping in the regime of substantially larger \(\eta \gg 0\) and argue for its desirable smoothing effect.

 Unlike STE and Softmax-STE, SPIGOT and LI result in a derivative that is not a linear operator, it is therefore not the derivative of any function.
-For this reason we must write it as a nonlinear function of the direction vector \(\zvector\) and not as a Jacobian (in practice, this will be the downstream derivative of the loss \wrt \(\widehat{\z}\).
+For this reason we must write it as a nonlinear function of the direction vector \(\zvector\) and not as a Jacobian (during backpropagation, \(\zvector\) is the downstream derivative of the loss \wrt \(\widehat{\z}\)).